Adolfo A. Ferrando, MD, PhD

 Acute lymphoblastic leukemia (ALL) is the most common cancer in children.
 Enormous progress has been made in the treatment of ALL, raising the cure rate to more than 80 percent in children.
 However, there remains a subset of patients whose leukemia comes back, posing a clinical challenge to their physicians.
 Adolfo Ferrando, MD, PhD is a researcher whose investigations are exploring the molecular mechanisms underlying the growth of ALL, particularly leukemias that develop resistance to chemotherapy drugs.

-He and colleagues are conducting laboratory studies to determine how and why some leukemia cells escape the damaging effects of chemotherapy.
+Recently much of the efforts in the Ferrando lab are directed to determine how and why some leukemia cells escape the damaging effects of chemotherapy.
 The researchers identified a gene called NT5C2 which, when mutated, activates other genes that help leukemia cells clear themselves of chemotherapy drugs, enabling them to continue to survive and grow.
 This genetic mutation may serve as a target for new therapies that could work by inactivating mutant NT5C2, restoring the sensitivity of leukemia cells to anticancer drugs.